wkumari/draft-vandergaast-edns-client-subnet/README.md

-Contavalli, et al.     Expires September 22, 2016               [Page 8]
+Contavalli, et al.       Expires October 7, 2016                [Page 8]

-Internet-Draft        Client Subnet in DNS Queries            March 2016
+Internet-Draft        Client Subnet in DNS Queries            April 2016

    FAMILY and ADDRESS information MAY be used from the ECS option in the